 Routines aren’t just about saving time.
 They’re about creating predictability, reducing anxiety, and setting the stage for independence.
 When students know what to expect, they feel safe and confident.
 That sense of security translates into better behavior, smoother transitions, and more time on task.

-Well-taught routines:
+Well-taught class routines:

 - Minimize distractions and downtime